twinlogix/typetta/docs/chapters/data-model/scalars.md

         DateTime: Date
   [...]
 ```
-The key represents to the additional scalar name as it is defined in the GraphQL schema, while the value is the corresponding TypeScript type.
+The key represents the additional scalar name as it is defined in the GraphQL schema, while the value is the corresponding TypeScript type.

-You can also create additional scalars that do not have a counterpart in a primitive TypeScript type, but rather to a type or a class from your own or a third-party library.
+You can also create additional scalars that do not have a counterpart in a primitive TypeScript type, but rather in a type or a class from your own or a third-party library.

 Below is an example of a Decimal scalar mapped to the BigNumber type of the library [bignumber.js](https://mikemcl.github.io/bignumber.js/){:target="_blank"}: